xiaohunying/notes/pages/cf.md

 Cloud Foundry component VMs communicate with each other internally through HTTP and HTTPS protocols, sharing temporary messages and data stored in two locations:

 - A Consul server stores longer-lived control data, such as component IP addresses and distributed locks that prevent components from duplicating actions.
-- Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and application status, unallocated work, and heartbeat messages.
+- Diegoï¿½s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and application status, unallocated work, and heartbeat messages.
 The BBS stores data in MySQL, using the Go MySQL Driver.

 > Consul is a tool for discovering and configuring services in your infrastructure.
 It provides several key features: **Service Discovery**, **Health Checking**, **Key/Value Store** and **Multi Datacenter**.